Tenderly/hardhat-tenderly/examples/contract-verification/README.md

 ## Run scripts

-The pre-populated (generated) scripts in package.json are there to help you quickly run a particular build (out of 18 possibilities), so you don't need to specify environment variables and the tartet deployment script every time you're trying stuff out.
+The pre-populated (generated) scripts in package.json are there to help you quickly run a particular build (out of 18 possibilities), so you don't need to specify environment variables and the target deployment script every time you're trying stuff out.

 You can choose